Schepenhuis, Mechelen

 The Schepenhuis (Aldermen's House) of Mechelen, Flemish Brabant, Belgium, is a building where the city's aldermen held their meetings in the Middle Ages.
 It is located on the edge of the Grote Markt (main square), between the latter and the IJzerenleen and is considered the first stone 'town hall' of Flanders.
+The Schepenhuis was also the original seat of the Parlement or Great Council of the Duchy of Burgundy.

 History

 Early history

 In the 13th century, Mechelen experienced an economic revival due to the flourishing cloth trade.
 As a result, the need for buildings grew.
 In 1288 it was decided to erect a stone building for the aldermen's bench, which until then met in the open air.
 The building was expanded between 1374 and 1375.
 The decoration was done by André Beauneveu and Jan van Mansdale, among others.